|Gov.Thomas Monroe,Madras Presidency (1820-27), en.wikipedia.org|

 |Equestrian statue of Thomas Munro in The Island, Chennai en.wikipedia.org|

 At that point of time, Sri Raghavendra Swami had been in his Samadhi (tomb) for nearly 130 years.
-Sir Munro was in a state of shock as to how he could get the information from the saint whose mortal remains were in the Samadhi (tomb).
-Anyway, he was appreciative of the strong belief the people reposed in swamiji and, however, decided to visit the Mutt to gather any information on the lands under the control of the Mutt (the land was donated to the swamiji by the local Muslim ruler- Nabob).
+Officer Munro was in a state of shock as to how he could close the file on mutt lands and get the information from the saint whose mortal remains were in the Samadhi (tomb).
+Anyway, he was appreciative of the strong belief the people reposed in swamiji and, however, decided to visit the blessed Mutt to gather any information on the lands under the control of the Mutt (the land was donated to the swamiji by the local Muslim ruler- Nabob).

 Moola Vrindavana of Sri Raghavendra Teerthar. uwww.raghavendramutt org.

-Emerging out of the mutt satisfied,after his fruitful discussion with the Swamiji, Munro went back and wrote an order in favor of the Mutt and the village.
+Emerging out of the mutt satisfied and with clear mind after his fruitful discussion with the Swamiji, Munro went back and wrote an order in favor of the Mutt and the village.
 He waived all the taxes on the Mutt.

 This notification with respect to the Raghavendra Mutt lands was published in the Madras Government Gazette in Chapter XI, page 213, with the caption "Manchali Adoni Taluka".
-This order is still preserved in Fort St. George and Mantralayam.
+This order is still preserved in Fort St. George in Chennai, Tamil Nadu and Mantralayam.

 |Memorial Sir.
 Thomas Munro, St. Mary's Church, Madras. en.wikipedia.org/|